JoelGMSec/Cloudtopolis/README.md

 -------------------------------------------------------------------------------------------------------------
 # English description

-**Cloudtopolis** is a tool that facilitates the installation and provisioning of Hashtopolis on the Google Cloud Shell platform, quickly and completely unattended.
+**Cloudtopolis** is a tool that facilitates the installation and provisioning of Hashtopolis on the Google Cloud Shell platform, quickly and completely unattended (and also, free!).

 # Requirements